SwagatSBhuyan/IBM-Applied-AI-CAPSTONE-PROJECT-Linus-_-Coursera-Student-Advisory-Chatbot/README.md

 This chatbot has been developed as a project part of the Coursera course: AI Powered Chatbot using IBM Watson.

-Visit the following links to experience the full potential of my chatbot:
+Visit the following links to experience the full potential of my chatbot, Linus:

   https://swagatshubhambhuyan.intelaedu.com/